What is High Performance Driver Education (HPDE)??

-It’s a chance to drive your car in a fun, safe, controlled learning environment, on some of the best race tracks in the country.
-It’s a chance to learn more about yourself, your driving skills, and your car.
-It’s a chance to meet and socialize with a diverse group of people who really enjoy their cars.
+HPDE Events provide you the opportunity to drive your own car in a fun, safe, controlled learning environment.
+And these events are held on some of the best race tracks in the country!
+It’s a chance to have learn about yourself, your driving skills, and your car, and to be part of a amazing community of people who really enjoy their cars and each other’s company.